 Sleep Apnea Treatment

 Sleep apnea treatment may depend on the severity of the condition.
 If you suffer from mild to moderate obstructive sleep apnea, our dentists may recommend an oral appliance.
 The oral appliance works to treat obstructive sleep apnea by fitting over your teeth and keeping your airway open while you sleep.
 It can work by preventing the tongue from blocking the air passage or by holding your jaw in a position that prevents airway blockages during sleep.
-For more information on sleep apnea treatment, we welcome you to call or visit our dental practice today.
+For more information on sleep apnea treatment, we welcome you to call or visit Valley Smiles dental practice today.
 We are committed to helping you improve your health!

 Oral Appliance Therapy